thomasjjj/TelegramWC/README.md

 It uses the credentials in `.env`, prompts for the SMS/Telegram-app code (and 2FA password if enabled), and then fetches the latest message from the chosen channel.
 Once this script succeeds, the GUI can reuse the same session.

 ## Download-only exports
-When **Download channel messages only** is enabled, Telethon mode saves the retrieved messages to `telegram_messages_<channel>_<timestamp>.csv` in the selected output directory.
+When **Download channel messages only** is enabled, Telethon mode writes the retrieved messages (and any generated wordcloud images) inside an `exports/<channel>/<timestamp>/` folder under your chosen output directory.
 Each CSV row includes the message ID, date, sender ID, and text so it can be re-used in TelegramWordCloud or processed elsewhere.

 ## Creating a dataset
 1. Export a Telegram channel of your choice as JSON or CSV (*Linux only*).
 Deselect media unless you specifically need it.